Lomé: Economy

 Located 200 km from Accra and 150 km from Cotonou, Lomé has an important port, including a free zone opened in 1968.
 Phosphates, coffee, cocoa, cotton and palm oil are exported and much of the transit is on behalf of Ghana, Mali, Niger and Burkina Faso.
 The port is also home to an oil refinery and, since 1989, a shipyard.
 The concession of two container terminals to the Bolloré group gave rise to police custody and indictment of Vincent Bolloré in France in April 2018.

 The city produces building materials, including cement from the German group, HeidelbergCement.

-However, the political instability that began in the 1990s and continues today has severely affected the country's tourism sector.
-In 2003, the country received 57,539 visitors, an increase of 1 per cent over 2002.
-22% of tourists came from France, 10% from Burkina Faso and 9% from Benin.
+Inbound tourism to Togo has seen a steady increase since 2008, from 74,000 arrivals to a peak of 876,000 arrivals in 2019, with Lomé's airport serving as the main point of entry.

 Culture

 The Togo National Museum is in the Palais de Congrès.
 The museum contains collections such as jewellery, musical instruments, dolls, pottery, weapons and many other materials showing arts and traditions.